-If you, A, have really dry, curly or natural-textured hair; B, aren’t a frequent washer; C, are all about a “greener,” tree-hugging alternative; or D, all of the above, you’ve probably already looked for the best no-poo shampoo to help reinforce your current regimen.
+If you have really dry, curly, or natural-textured hair, aren’t a frequent washer, are all about a “greener” alternative, or all of the above, then a no-poo shampoo can help check all those boxes.
 For the uninitiated, “no poo” refers to “no shampoo.”
 It also means foregoing traditional shampoo formulas for a cleansing conditioner or homemade cleansing mixtures such as baking soda with apple cider vinegar.

 Co-washing and Cleansing Conditioners

 The “co-washing”—a.k.a. conditioner washing—method has been mainstream advice for some time now, especially in the curly and natural hair communities.
 It’s recently trended out to include other hair textures as the news of its gentle, non-stripping benefits spread.
 So much so that designated cleansing conditioners are now available for all kinds of hair types.

 Cleansing conditioners can also offer a bit too much hydration and slip for hair that isn’t super dry; it can leave fine or straight hair feeling limp, stringy or oily after several days of continued use.
 Many say it’s good to keep a regular clarifying shampoo and conditioner on hand, to be used once or twice a week, to rid hair of any buildup that occurs.
 If this is your jam, we love the moisturizing benefits from, TRESemmé Botanique Nourish & Replenish Cleansing Conditioner.

 Dry Shampoo is a No-Poo Gal’s Best Friend